Texas-Tim/SignUpSheet/README.md

 **LambdaZipNameWebsite**: Do not change

+**MainEventRoom**: Link to the main event room (Example https://company.zoom.us/u/abte3F12Rq)

+**MaxTeamSize**: Maximum number of participants per team, default of 4

+**MaxTeams**: Maximum number of teams you expect at the event.
+This should be the number of attendees that have registered divided by 4 (or max team size)

+**SESVerifiedEmail**: Email verified in SES that you will use as a source Sender to pass messages to participants

 **SourceBucket**: Bucket you're storing the website files in.
 I used the same bucket as the Lambda files

-**MaxTeams**: Maximum number of teams you expect at the event.
-This should be the number of attendees that have registered divided by 4 (or max team size)

-**MaxTeamSize**: Maximum number of participants per team, default of 4

-**MainEventRoom**: Link to the main event room (Example https://company.zoom.us/u/abte3F12Rq)

-**APIGatewayEndpointType**: Type REGIONAL for local events and EDGE for world-wide events.
-Refers to the Cloudfront caching strategy